abircse/AbirMathLibrary/README.md

 # AbirMathLibrary
 This is simple library for basic Arithmatic operations, sum, subtraction, multiplication,Division

+### To use this library just add follow instructions

+## Step1 : Add my dependency to Android studio App Level build.gradle files in dependency block

 # HOW TO WRITE CODE
 ### In you class or Activity just call my operations method